A topic from the subject of Physical Chemistry in Chemistry.

 Phase equilibria are determined by:

-Phase diagrams are graphical representations of the conditions under which different phases coexist in equilibrium.
-They are used to predict the behavior of a substance under different conditions.
+Phase Diagrams: Graphical representations of the conditions (temperature, pressure, and sometimes composition) under which different phases coexist in equilibrium.
+They are invaluable tools for predicting the phase of a substance under different conditions and understanding phase transitions.

 Materials: